Hal Rogers: Immigration

 Rogers supports efforts to make the English language the official language of the US.
 He supports building a fence along the Mexico-US border.

 Russian interference

 In July 2018, while serving temporarily as chair of the House Rules committee, Rogers rejected requests to increase federal funding for election security.
 The U.S. intelligence community had concluded that Russia interfered in the 2016 election and that it was continuing to interfere in election systems as of July 2018.

 Social issues

 Abortion

 Rogers is anti-abortion.
 He has a 100 percent rating from the National Right to Life Committee and a zero percent rating from NARAL Pro-Choice America for his abortion-related voting record.
 He is in favor of banning federal funding from supporting organizations that provide abortions, as well as federal health insurance covering abortions, unless the pregnancy is the result of rape, incest, or threatens the mother's life.
 He opposes embryonic stem cell research.
 He opposes human cloning.

-Cannabis

-Rogers has a "D" rating from NORML for his voting history regarding cannabis-related causes.
-Rogers opposes veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.